Call free on 0800 694 5566 Open 24 hours a day.

 Although both are different types of loan, there is one big difference between mortgages and bridging loans.
 A bridging loan is often used when you are waiting on the sale of a property to go through, to cover costs and ensure no delays.
 It can help you break the chain of moving house, ensuring the sale doesn’t fall through, giving you the funds needed to move things along.
 A bridging loan is a short-term solution and the debt is paid through the eventual proceeds of your sale.
 Meanwhile, a mortgage is a longer-term debt, usually repayable over 20 to 30 years.

-Commonly asked questions about bridging loans
+Frequently asked questions about bridging loans

 We’ve answered some of the most common questions about bridging loans, helping you decide if it’s the right choice for you.